 It’s your home, your best friend is welcome

-At Aura Holdings, we know how important your much loved furry friend is to you and that’s why we welcome them and you to our retirement living villages.
+At Aura Holdings, we know how important your much loved furry friend is to you and that’s why we welcome them and you to our villages.

-A well-behaved pet, appropriate for apartment living, is sure to also become a treasured member of the community at The Atrium Lutwyche.
+A well-behaved pet, appropriate for apartment living, is sure to also become a treasured member of the community.

 The pleasure of sharing your life with a pet is obvious but they also bring other benefits.
 A pet that demands a walk will help get you moving and your heart pumping, while the power of a wagging tail and their unconditional love can help brighten even a dark day.